23 Things to Do On Daufuskie Island:

 #17 Visit Daufuskie Peach where you can stop by Jan Crosby’s store to select from her line of handcrafted soaps or other natural body works.
 Daufuskie is home to many independent & talented artisans and entrepreneurs.

-#18 Ask around to see if the locals will direct you to their favorite “Devil Crab Ladies”.
+#18 Ask around to see if the locals will direct you to their favorite “Devil Crab” makers.
 If your lucky enough to find one, you will see why these ancient yet delicious recipes are synonymous with Daufuskie Island.
+Make sure you are buying your Devil crabs from people who use locally caught blue crabs.
+Call Willis Simmons at 843-842-1263 for some of “Janie Simmon’s Original Devil Crab”.
+If your interested in buying a bushel of live crabs, contact Irvin Simmons blue crab through Facebook.

 #20 Daufuskie is a favorite nesting stop for loggerhead sea turtles.
 If you’d like an informative up-close look at the beloved “loggerhead sea turtle”, book a tour with Tour Daufuskie.
 This option is only available during nesting and hatching season(May-September).